 If the suitcase works well, I’ll stick with it.

-Basically, I’m just tired of carrying my backpack around.
+While I love backpacking, I’m tired of carrying my backpack around.
 My shoulders hurt, the backpack sticks out to potential thieves, and I just think a suitcase would be easier.

 It was also an opportunity to downsize, forcing myself to carry the minimal amount of stuff that’s necessary.